 Use your data protection measures in place to establish a reputation for protecting customer privacy

 To use data protection as a business advantage, your company’s first step should be to establish a reputation for protecting customer and partner data.
 Start by communicating, in detail, the measures your company takes to keep personal data secure.
 Be transparent and concise in your communication.

 2. Position your company as a privacy and security leader in your field

 As part of the data transparency process, the best way to communicate to your clients and partners how serious you are about data protection and security is to create a trust center on your website.
 In the Trust Center, you can communicate, in detail, each step your company takes to secure personal data, showing your clients and prospects why they can trust you, and giving them the appropriate channel for a data subject request.

 If you want to have more tips on data transparency, click here.

-- Include Data Privacy in your brand strategy
+Include your compliance initiatives in your brand strategy

 The way a company deals with its data practices can send critical messages to the public regarding its business ethics and adaptation to the online culture.
 It can influence how clients, partners, and prospects view a company and how future and current employees perceive the workplace environment.

-If you don’t have a data privacy program in place yet, book a free consultation with us today using the bottom below!
+If you don’t have a data protection program in place yet, book a free consultation with us today using the bottom below!

-Want to know more about how you can use data privacy as a business advantage?
+Want to know more about how you can use your compliance program as a business advantage?
 Check our article The Benefits of Data Protection For B2B Tech Companies